Coming in 2017! Fort Ligonier Museum Renovation and new Exhibits and Galleries!

 New Washington Gallery

-Fort Ligonier is home to a rare collection of George Washington artifacts, which are currently displayed throughout the various museum galleries.
+Fort Ligonier is home to a rare collection of George Washington artifacts, which are currently displayed in the museum.
 The new gallery will feature the entire collection in one space along with new enhancements that will enlighten visitors of all ages about Washington’s early military career and life at the fort.
 Highlights are his “Remarks”, Washington’s own hand-written personal account of life at the fort and the skirmish nearby that almost cost him his life.
-George Washington’s personal pistols given to him by the Marquis De LaFayette will also be showcased.
+George Washington’s personal pistols given to him by the Marquis De Lafayette are also showcased.